ReadScape/ML-Systems/README.md

 * System will check any copy-pasted element inside the text
 * System will check any sentences with high similarity
-* System will decide if the work is save to be uploaded
+* System will decide if the work is safe to be uploaded

 Args:
 * fiction_id (str): the story id of all work in database.